bit-prophet/todo/README.md

     php artisan key:generate
     ```

 5. Create a copy of the `.env.example` file and rename it to `.env`.
 Update the database configuration in the `.env` file with your MySQL credentials.
+Also fill `Pusher` configs to use broadcasting.

 6. Run database migrations and seed the database with sample data: